DIPLOMA IN CHINESE HERBAL MEDICINE

 Successful completion of level 1 leads to a 2nd year and completion of the EHTPA herbal curriculum.

 Professor Jin Huide

 Professor Jin Huide has taught students of the Acupuncture Foundation since 1993.
 He is an experienced lecturer and TCM author with over 20 years of lecture and clinical experience.
 Professor Jin is regarded internationally as a master clinician.
 Professor Jin teaches on our Acupuncture course and on our Chinese Herbal Medicine course.

-Dr Jidong Wu has been lecturing at the Acupuncture Foundation since 1993.
+From Nanjing University of TCM, DR Wu has been lecturing at the Acupuncture Foundation since 1993.
 He is current head of the TCM Programme at Middlesex University.
-Dr Wu has published many articles in TCM journals and magazines as well as appearing on various tv and radio programmes.
-Dr Wu teaches on our acupuncture course and on our Chinese Herbal Medicine course.
+Dr Wu has published many articles in TCM journals and magazines as well as appearing on tv and radio.
+Dr Wu was appointed TCM representative on the UK house of Lords working group on complementary medicines.
+Vice President of WFCMS.
+Dr Wu teaches our 2nd year students and on our herbal medicine course.